-- (i) Discuss the strength and competencies of the Teaching staff in covering all areas of the programme, and in implementing the outcome-based approach to education. - (ii) Discuss how the overall staff workload enables effective teaching, studentstaff interaction, student advising and counselling, IHL service and research activities, professional development and interaction with industry.
+(i) Discuss the strength and competencies of the teaching staff/ WBL industry mentor in covering all areas of the programme, and in implementing the outcome-based approach to education.

-- (iii) Discuss the sufficiency and competency of technical and administrative staff in providing adequate support to the educational programme. - (iv) The information required in items (i) to (iii) should include but is not limited to the following: - A breakdown in terms of numbers of Teaching staff (full-time, part-time and inter-programme) by year for the past four years (Table 8 in Appendix G). - An analysis of all Teaching staff (Table 9 in Appendix G). - A summary of the academic qualifications of Teaching staff (Table 10 in Appendix G). - A summary of the professional qualifications and membership in professional bodies/societies of Teaching staff (Table 11 in Appendix G). - A summary of the posts held by full time Teaching staff (Table 12 in Appendix G). - A summary of teaching workload of Teaching staff for the current semester (Table 13 in Appendix G). - An analysis of all support staff (Table 14 in Appendix G). - A summary of the posts held by support staff (Table 15 in Appendix G). - The staff: student ratio by year for all academic years for the past four years (Table 16 in Appendix G). - A listing of lecturers/invited speakers from industry/public bodies and their level of involvement.
+- (ii) Discuss how the overall staff workload enables effective teaching, student-staff interaction, student advising and counselling, IHL service and research activities, professional development and interaction with industry. - (iii) Discuss the sufficiency and competency of technical and administrative staff in providing adequate support to the educational programme. - (iv) The information required in items (i) to (iii) should include but is not limited to the following: - A breakdown in terms of numbers of teaching staff (full-time, part-time and inter-programme) by year for the past four years (Table 8 in Appendix G). - An analysis of all Teaching staff (Table 9 in Appendix G). - A summary of the academic qualifications of teaching staff (Table 10 in Appendix G). - A summary of the professional/industrial/specialist certifications and membership in professional bodies/societies of teaching staff (Table 11 in Appendix G). - A summary of the posts held by full time teaching staff (Table 12 in Appendix G). - A summary of teaching workload of teaching staff for the current semester (Table 13 in Appendix G). - An analysis of all support staff (Table 14 in Appendix G). - A summary of the posts held by support staff (Table 15 in Appendix G). - The staff: student ratio by year for all academic years for the past four years (Table 16 in Appendix G). - A listing of lecturers/invited speakers from industry/public bodies and their level of involvement.